Martin-Idel/library_examples/setup.md

 `Warning: undefined reference to »shape_lib::CornerNumber::~CornerNumber()«`

-- compiler needs symbol definition to generate functions, hence the previous warning
+- compiler needs symbol definition to generate functions - in this case, the generated compiler needs to call the destructor of CornerNumber.
+This information is hidden, hence the previous warning
 - the first two "fixes" above don't actually change anything
 - only forwarding works: then the compiler actually never inlines, so the information is not necessary

-NEEDED: only expose functions - is that enough to derive?

-## Example 8: Templates
+## Example 8: Exposing function symbols instead of classes

+Compile, link and use:
+`g++ -g -fPIC shape.cpp corner_number.cpp -shared -Wl,-soname,libshape.so.1 -o libshape.so.1.0.0`
+`ln -s libshape.so.1.0.0 libshape.so.1`
+`ln -s libshape.so.1 libshape.so`
+`g++ -std=c++14 -I.. using_shape.cpp -L../shared_class/ -lshape -Wl,-rpath,../shared_class/ -o using_shape.out`

+Works.
+But use a derived class:

+`g++ -std=c++14 -I.. using_square.cpp square.cpp -L../shared_class/ -lshape -Wl,-rpath,../shared_class/ -o using_square.out`

+We get an error:

+`Warning: undefined reference to »typeinfo for shape_lib::Shape«`

+The warning is pretty good and tells us (for instance) that he pretty obviously seems to be really missing some typeinfo:

+`Warning: »shape_lib::Square« with higher visibility than the type of its field »shape_lib::Square::<anonym>«`

-## Example 9: Symbol visibility, classes and templates
+## Example 9: Templates

 ## Example 10: Dynamically loading library

 ## TODO

 - Windows VM...
-- More on objdump and/or readelf
+- More on objdump, nm and readelf
-- Templates and symbols
-- Class export symbols